Uniting Science and SpiritualityFrom The Science of Spirituality

 2a – Uniting Science and Spirituality

-Perhaps the most important discovery ever to made in the world of physics was Einstein’s theory of relativity and his famous equation E = mc2.
+One of the most important discoveries ever to made in the world of physics was Einstein’s theory of relativity and his famous equation E = mc2.
 The equation reveals that 1 kilogram of matter corresponds to 25,000,000,000 kWh of energy, which could power a town for 3 years or a car for 100,000 years.
 The equation shows that energy and matter are different manifestations of the same thing.
 It shows that there is only one substance “energy-matter”, which has a dual nature and can manifest as energy or matter.
 The same can be said about light, which can either display the behaviour of a wave or the behaviour of a particle.
-This does not mean that light changes back and forth between waves and particles at will, but that it is in some intermediate state which can express both aspects simultaneously.
+This doesn’t necessarily mean that light changes back and forth between waves and particles at will, but it may exist in some intermediate or hybrid state that can express both aspects.
 It is possible that sub-atomic particles of matter are actually standing waves of energy.
 Low frequency waves vibrate slowly and behave like matter, and high frequency waves vibrate rapidly and behave like energy.
 This clearly has some similarities with “string theory” where everything is believed to be composed of incredibly minute (10-33 centimetres long, or about a millionth of a billionth of a billionth of a billionth of a centimetre) strings or loops of energy-matter vibrating in ten dimensions.
 Our brains can only comprehend four dimensions – the three spatial dimensions (length, width and height) and one temporal dimension (time).
 So there may be six hidden spatial dimensions.
 The cosmologies of eastern religions are based around seven planes of existence with our physical plane being the lowest.
-Of the six higher planes, some are said to be composed of subtle matter and some of pure energy.
-So it seems that modern physics is beginning to discover what has been known in the East for millennia.
+Of the six higher planes, some are said to be composed of subtle matter and some of pure energy, so it seems that modern physics is beginning to discover what has been known in the East for millennia.

 As we have just discussed, some of the current theories of fundamental physics state that there are hidden spatial dimensions beyond the three that we live in.
 It is impossible to even imagine what a higher dimension would be like, but to get some idea think of Dr Who’s TARDIS, which was bigger on the inside than it was on the outside.
 Or you could imagine a house with a special room that is much bigger than the whole house – the room is so big in fact, it is the size of a mansion.
 Then imagine that this mansion also has special rooms which are the size of even bigger mansions, and so on.
 I believe this is what Christ was referring to when he said, “In my father’s house are many mansions” (John 14:2).
 We know that God lives in heaven, so Christ is saying that the heavens are multi-dimensional and that each higher realm is more expansive than the last.
 Think about it – could you come up with a simpler description to explain a multi-dimensional universe in a non-scientific manner to the people of 2000 years ago?